-However, it should be noted that St. George is the only Christian Saint to be mentioned in the Koran (the holy book of Islam), and the only Saint to have a Mosque bearing his name.
-He therefore has respect outside of Christianity.
+Indeed, it should be noted that St. George is the only Christian Saint to be mentioned in the Qu’ran (the holy book of Islam), and the only Saint to have a Mosque bearing his name.
+He, therefore, has respect outside of Christianity.

 Where do you get your money from?